 Aligning the deployment of a new intranet project with a company’s goals and strategic plans sets up your intranet to be a success.
-If your intranet strategy and plan indicating that it is critical to the business, then it's likely to win the support of company executives.
+If you put together a strong intranet strategy and plan indicating that it is critical to the business, then it's likely to win the support of company executives.
 And today’s intranets can, when planned out carefully, be central to a business’s ultimate success.

 According to Patty Caya and Kara Pernice in Intranet Portals are the Hub of the Enterprise Universe,